box/box-typescript-sdk-gen/docs/skills.md

 ### Arguments

 - skillId `string`
   - The ID of the skill to apply this metadata for.
-  - Used as `skill_id` in path `path` of the API call
+Example: "33243242"
 - requestBody `UpdateSkillInvocationByIdRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of updateSkillInvocationById method
 - headers `UpdateSkillInvocationByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of updateSkillInvocationById method

 ### Returns